ExpressGateway/express-gateway.io/_drafts/_posts/express-gateway-release-1-4-1-over-here.md

 ---
 # Express Gateway Release 1.4.1 over here!

 <excerpt--->We're back with brand new fixes, changes, updates and..PROGRESS!
 Who's ready for 1.4.1?
-<---/excerpt>
+Let's kick it off! <---/excerpt>

 ## An Update with all the Fixins'